 Once you develop a story for your case, you then go about gathering all the evidence and medical opinions to support your story.

-Learn the other key tactics we use by ordering our CPP disability appeal checklist.
+Learn the other key tactics we use by downloading our free CPP Disability Appeal Checklist.